wareset/wareset/packages/store/README.md

 Value: 5
 ```

-Observer updates affect consistently.
-And the final result will only work at the end.
+Observers are updated in turn.
+And the final result will only be at the end.

 ### undepend(stores: store | Array<store>)

-Removes the observer from the 'depend'-observers.
+Removes the observer from the 'depended'.

 ```javascript
 const SUBVAL_1$ = store(0);